quisquous/cactbot/docs/MemorySignatures.md

 That will bring up the Memory Viewer window.
 This has a disassembly view at the top and a memory viewer at the bottom.
-Confusingly, these are separate views.
+Confusingly, these are separate views and are *not* synced together even though they are in the same window.
 They will sync to whatever the last address you have selected **Disassemble This Memory Region** or **Browse This Memory Region** on respectively.